damoon1379/my-blog-app/my-blog-app/README.md

 ### 4. Set Up the Database

-ypu can use options such as: neon,supabase or local postgreSQL i used supabase for this project's development, after creating a projecton supabase add the following line in .env file:
+ypu can pick options such as: neon,supabase or local postgreSQL i used supabase for this project's development, after creating a project on supabase add the following line in .env file:
 DATABASE_URL="postgresql://postgres.[project-ref]:[password]@aws-0-[region].pooler.supabase.com:5432/postgres"